ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 The `label` config of the bottom axis in the example below uses the `'%b&nbsp;%Y'` specifier string for the `format` property to format dates as the abbreviated name of the month followed by the full year.

 Notice that the `label.format` property only affects label formatting but not segmentation.
 The fact that axis labels were configured to show the name of the month and the year doesn't mean that the axis will show a tick every month.
-To ensure that it does, we also set the `tick.interval` config to use the `agCharts.time.month` interval.
+To ensure that it does, we also set the `tick.interval` config to use the `time.month` interval.

 Please see the [Axis Ticks](#axis-ticks) section to learn more about tick intervals.